 This laboratory course introduces both genetic concepts and genetic approaches commonly used to understand biological processes, including both forward and reverse genetic approaches.
-We will primarily use the model plant Physcomitrella patens as our experimental organism, although the techniques used in this course can be applied to any organism amenable to genetic analysis.
-Prerequisite: BIOL 109Y-10Y and 116.
+We will primarily use the model plant Physcomitrium patens as our experimental organism, although the techniques used in this course can be applied to any organism amenable to genetic analysis.
+This counts toward the upper-level laboratory requirement.
+Prerequisite: BIOL 109Y-110Y and 116.
 Prerequisite or corequisite: BIOL 255.